 Foto Gallery will be a reliable option for anyone who is looking for a lightweight but full-featured Android photo gallery.
 It provides fast loading capabilities along with neatly organized albums.
 You can move files between folders, hide/exclude private folders, add new folders, scan folders, change app theme, etc.

 It also includes a trash folder from where you can recover any photo that is deleted by accident.
 It has a built-in photo editor, video player, and GIF player.
 You can sort files by different order and view them by list or columns.
 Moreover, the app allows you to make GIF from a video.
-The app is free with no ads.
+All in all, you can ignore this one when looking for the best gallery app for Android as the app is free with no ads.

-Also, you can sort your files in different order, and it provides a grid or list view options.
-Moreover, you can search for your photos on a map with integrated Google map experience.
-The free version itself comes with a lot of features, however, if you like you can opt for the Pro version for additional features.
+Also, you can sort your files in different ways, and it provides a grid or list view options.
+Moreover, you can search for your photos on a map with an integrated Google Maps experience.
+The free version itself comes with a lot of features; however, if you like, you can opt for the Pro version for additional features.

-Moreover, it also includes password protection, and you can even modify the app with different themes.
+Moreover, this Android photo viewer also includes password protection, and you can even modify the app with different themes.
 The app is lightweight and has a user-friendly interface.
 It is free with no in-app purchases and does not display any ads.